tyler-insight/insight-2017/work/_posts/2000-02-22-fmub-online-ads.md

 ---

-FMUB was searching for a new way to reach millennials while showcasing the advantages of opening new accounts with them.
+FMUB was searching for a new way to reach millennials while showcasing the advantages of opening new accounts with the bank.
 Insight developed a series of online ads that were fun, exciting and hit the target market dead on.

 <div>
 <img data-aos="fade-up"